 Like other chemical substances, industrial minerals must face obligations under REACH.
 Most industrial minerals are however exempted from REACH Registration obligations as they are “naturally occurring substances not chemically modified” (REACH Regulation, Annex V.7 on exemptions).
 For those industrial minerals falling under the scope REACH, IMA-Europe is managing REACH Consortia and providing support to its members for the completion and submission of registration dossiers.

-Where an industrial mineral is used in an application covered by specific-legislation, compliance with the regulatory requirements must also be achieved accordingly.
+Where an industrial mineral is used in an application covered by specific legislation, compliance with the regulatory requirements must also be achieved accordingly.
 This is notably the case for the use of lime or borates in biocide applications or calcium carbonate, kieselguhr, quartz sand, talc, kaolin or hydrated lime as active substances in plant protection products.

 Health and safety are core values of the Industrial Minerals Industry.
-We are committed to continuously improve our knowledge of industrial minerals to ensure that potential hazards are well identified and that the related risks are addressed by effective, proportionate, and inclusive risk management measures.
-In this line of thoughts, the Industrial Minerals Industry calls for future EU initiatives on Chemicals Policy to evolve towards a risk-based approach, instead of mainly focusing on the hazard properties of a substance.
+We are committed to continuously improving our knowledge of industrial minerals to ensure that potential hazards are well identified and that the related risks are addressed by effective, proportionate, and inclusive risk management measures.
+In this line of thought, the Industrial Minerals Industry calls for future EU initiatives on Chemicals Policy to evolve towards a risk-based approach, instead of mainly focusing on the hazardous properties of a substance.
 In many cases, risk evaluations and the adoption of subsequent risk management measures will achieve the required health or environmental protection while providing better socio-economic perspectives than a complete ban or restriction on the use of the concerned chemicals in Europe.

 To address chemicals policy in an effective and meaningful way, IMA-Europe adopts a science-based approach supported by facts and figures.
-This is achieved by building toxicity and eco-toxicity database for all industrial minerals in the IMA-Europe portfolio and by directly and voluntarily contributing to research projects and initiatives from academia, industry groups, or (national) authorities in various scientific fields.
+This is achieved by building a toxicity and eco-toxicity database for all industrial minerals in the IMA-Europe portfolio and by directly and voluntarily contributing to research projects and initiatives from academia, industry groups, or (national) authorities in various scientific fields.

 Finally, IMA-Europe highly values collaborations with other industry partners and constructive exchange with Authorities on Chemicals Policy.
 Our Association is thus an active member of the industry coalition for inorganics REACH Alliance participating in the Commission Expert Group of Competent Authorities for the REACH and CLP Regulations (CARACAL).
 IMA-Europe is also a direct member of different Commission Expert Groups, notably on CLP, nanomaterials, or endocrine disruptors.
-We are also an Accredited Stakeholder Organisation (ASO) with ECHA where we contribute as an observer in scientific and regulatory committees such as the ECHA Nanomaterial Expert Group, HelpNet or the Biocide Products Committee.
+We are also an Accredited Stakeholder Organisation (ASO) with ECHA where we contribute as an observer to scientific and regulatory committees such as the ECHA Nanomaterial Expert Group, HelpNet and the Biocide Products Committee.